-The portfolio of resiliency measures must dovetail with the efficient supply portfolio outlined in the ACP, so as to avoid driving inefficient supply decisions that could be detrimental to
+The portfolio of resiliency measures must dovetail with the efficient supply portfolio outlined in the ACP, so as to avoid driving inefficient supply decisions that could be detrimental to ratepayers.
+FEI's analysis in step one reflects consideration of the optimal ACP portfolio, screening out resiliency alternatives that would drive inefficient supply decisions.

-74 Including re-delivery into the gas system.
+&lt;sup>74 Including re-delivery into the gas system.